 - Sweet potatoes: Use extra-large sweet potatoes and cut them in half so the bottoms caramelize and the sweet potatoes cook a little faster.
 Keep the skin on for more fiber — and serve a whole potato per person if you’re extra hungry.

 - Lean ground beef: A higher-protein, lower-fat option that keeps the filling satisfying without being heavy.
+Feel free to swap with ground chicken or turkey if preferred.
+You can also add some canned black beans to the mix for more fiber.

 - Parmesan cheese: Stir into the filling and sprinkle on top for salty, savory flavor.
 Any sharp cheese like aged cheddar works too.